carlsonz16/MachineTeam/README.md

 - 4 hours was spent getting the future predictions based on the machine learned data.
 (4)
 - Estimated 30 hours debugging.
 (30)
 - Added in the betting odds for each game.
 After debugging and implementation around 3 hours were spent.
 (3)
 - Miscellaneous website additions made totalling 10 hours.
 (10)
+- Weekly Team Meeting (28)

 ### Sean Tarbuck
 ### Jake D'Amico
 ### Rylee Charlton